 When a student is found in violation of the Honor Code, will the student automatically fail the assignment and or course in question?

-No. Faculty members evaluate assignments and the Student Honor Committee members determine adherence to the Honor Code.
+No. Faculty members evaluate assignments independently of the Honor Committee's decision.
 A student may be found in violation of the Honor Code, but still earn a passing grade on the assignment and in the class in question.
-Conversely, a student may be found not in violation and earn a non-passing grade for the assignment and or the course.

 How long does it take to resolve a case?

 Depending on the time of the semester or academic year that a case is reported, the complexity of the case, the number and availability of the people involved, and the caseload for SHC, cases may take up to a semester to be resolved.
-Some exceptional cases have taken longer.
 It is the aim of the SHC to handle cases as expeditiously as possible.
 If a professor requests the informal resolution option and the option is granted by the Student Honor Committee, the time required to resolve the case is likely to be shorter than typical.